eqbal/crystal_coin/README.md

      def add_transaction(transaction)
 ```

-Note that we’ve used a set(String) to hold the list of nodes.
+Note that we’ve used a `Set` data structure with `String` type to hold the list of nodes.
 This is a cheap way of ensuring that the addition of new nodes is idempotent, and that no matter how many times we add a specific node, it appears exactly once.

 Now let's add a new module to `Consensus` and implement the first method `register_node(address)`: